Binding Financial Agreements (BFAs) are no longer worth the paper they are written on

 Johanson & Johanson [2022] FedCFamC1A 74

 No error has been found in a primary judge’s approach.
 This involved preferring the evidence of a husband’s former solicitor.
 This is over the evidence of the husband for independent legal advice.
-Independent legal advice must be provided for all binding financial agreements to have any hope of them being accepted.
+Independent legal advice must be provided for all binding financial agreements to have any hope of being accepted.
+After the parties separated, they entered into a binding financial agreement.
+This is to:

-• divide up their property; and
+• divide up their property, and

-• providing for spousal maintenance.
+• provide for spousal maintenance.

 A few years later the husband ceased spousal maintenance payments.
 In disgust, the wife seeks enforcement proceedings.
 The husband then seeks a declaration that the financial agreement is not binding.
-He now argues his own lawyer had not received the requisite independent legal advice.
+He now argues his lawyer had not received the requisite independent legal advice.
+The husband gives evidence as to the legal advice he received, at the time.
+But, his evidence directly contradicts the evidence given by his former lawyer.
+And primary judge believed the former solicitor’s account.
+The husband’s application is dismissed.
+A declaration states that the BFA is binding.
+But a lot has happened since then.
+The Family Court has found otherwise to remove Binding Financial Agreements that they do not like.

 The husband appeals to a higher court in Johanson & Johanson [2022]